ethereum/ethereum-binaries/README.md

 Returns the release list for a client.

-##### public async getClient(clientName: string, version: string, options?: DownloadOptions) : Promise<binaryPath>
+##### public async getClient(clientName: string, version: string, options?: DownloadOptions) : Promise<ClientInfo>

-Downloads a client or detects a cached client.
+Uses a cached client, or downloads an updated one / pulls image and returns `ClientInfo`.
-If version is `latest` and a newer version than the one on the system exists it will download the newer version automatically.
+If version is `latest` and a newer version than the one on the system exists, it will download the newer version automatically.
-If binary can be extracted from a package it returns the path to the binary.
+If binary can be extracted from a package it will be extracted and written to `cachePath`.
-If the client uses a runtime such as Java it will return the path to the extracted package contents and Java runtime.
+If the client uses a runtime such as Java it will extract all package contents and `binaryPath` will point to the Java runtime.
-If the client is distributed as a docker image this method will return the name of the existing or generated container.
+If the client is distributed as a docker image `binaryPath` will be set to the name of the existing or generated Docker container.

-##### public async startClient(clientName: string, version: string, flags?: string[], options?: DownloadOptions) : Promise<ClientInfo>
+##### public async startClient(clientId: string | ClientInfo,, version: string, flags?: string[], options?: DownloadOptions) : Promise<ClientInfo>
 Uses `getClient` internally but also starts a new child process for the client binary.

-##### public async stopClient(clientId: string)
+##### public async stopClient(clientId: string | ClientInfo,) : Promise<ClientInfo>
 Stops the process(es) associated with a client.
 Throws if no process is found.